Tebs-Lab/intro-python-for-machine-learning/outline.md

 * Why Python?
 How is it different from other languages?
 * Variables and data types
 * Combining data with operations
+* Exercise:
+    * Write and run your first simple script.
-* *Exercise: Use a debugger to examine code examples.*
+    * Use a debugger to examine code examples.
-* *Exercise: Write your first a simple script.*

 ## 2. Complex Data and Control Flow